sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 ----------------------------------------------------

 When we discussed analysis of variance in chapter :doc:`Comparing several means (one-way ANOVA) <../Ch13/Ch13_ANOVA>`, we assumed a fairly simple experimental design.
 Each person is in one of several groups and we want to know whether these groups have different mean scores on some outcome variable.
-In this section, I’ll discuss a broader class of experimental designs known as **factorial designs**, in which we have more than one grouping variable.
+In this section, I’ll discuss a broader class of experimental designs known as **factorial designs**, in which we have more than one grouping variable
+|nominal|.
 I gave one example of how this kind of design might arise above.
-Another example appears in chapter :doc:`Comparing several means (one-way ANOVA) <../Ch13/Ch13_ANOVA>` in which we were looking at the effect of different drugs on the ``mood.gain`` experienced by each person.
+Another example appears in chapter :doc:`Comparing several means (one-way ANOVA) <../Ch13/Ch13_ANOVA>` in which we were looking at the effect of different drugs on the ``mood.gain`` experienced by each person |continuous|.
 In that chapter we did find a significant effect of drug, but at the end of the chapter we also ran an analysis to see if there was an effect of therapy.
 We didn’t find one, but there’s something a bit worrying about trying to run two *separate* analyses trying to predict the same outcome.
 Maybe there actually *is* an effect of therapy on mood gain, but we couldn’t find it because it was being “hidden” by the effect of drug?
 In other words, we’re going to want to run a *single* analysis that includes *both* ``drug`` and ``therapy`` as predictors.
 For this analysis each person is cross-classified by the drug they were given (a factor with 3 levels) and what therapy they received (a factor with 2 levels).
 We refer to this as a 3 × 2 factorial design.

 If we cross-tabulate ``drug`` by ``therapy``, using the ``Frequencies`` → ``Contingency Tables`` analysis in jamovi (see :doc:`Tabulating and cross-tabulating data <../Ch06/Ch06_DataHandling_1>`), we get the table shown in :numref:`fig-factorialanova1`.

 .. ----------------------------------------------------------------------------